Portrait Picture

 IBM Loading Screen

 A little while later we also had a Compaq Laptop that featured a VGA color display, a brand-new OS named Windows 3.1 and more games 🙂.
 In the seventh grade I got my first own PC (Compaq, Intel Pentium about 160MHz if I remember right, Windows 98).
-Later I started building PCs for myself, family and friends.
-I learned about networks when doing the first LAN parties with friends and as soon as I was old enough I visited public LAN party events with up to a thousand attendees.
+Later, I got into building PCs for myself, family, and friends.
+My first networking experience - hubs, switches, network cables, IP addresses, and all that - came from figuring things out during LAN parties with classmates and my "Counter-Strike clan."
+This was back in the day, before Google or smartphones, so we’d just tinker around, hoping to get everyone’s PC into the game lobby.
+Once I was old enough, I started hitting up public LAN events with crowds ranging from a few hundred to a thousand people.

 Lan Nation 2006